 Finally, multiply the value per pip move by the known unit-to-pip value ratio:

 (USD 0.375 per pip) * [(10k units of EUR/USD)/(USD1 per pip)] = 3,750 units of EUR/USD

 So, to risk EUR 50 or less on a 200 pip stop on EUR/USD, Ned’s position size can be no bigger than 3,750 units.

 Still pretty simple, eh?

 Don’t worry though.
-The FX-Men got yo back and we’ll explain everything so it’ll become as easy as baking a cake.
+We got yo back and we’ll explain everything so it’ll become as easy as baking a cake.